ISO Certified Company: What It Really Means

 Step 6: Certification Audit

-An accredited certification body performs Stage 1 and Stage 2 audits.
+An accredited certification body performs:

 Step 7: Ongoing Surveillance

-Maintain compliance through annual audits and continual improvement.
+Certification is maintained through annual audits and continual improvement.

 How Long Does It Take to Become ISO Certified?